James Hardie brought HardiePlank fiber cement siding to the world in the 1980s and was unchallenged as the market leader

 Total Cost to Install (Materials, Labor, Permitting, and Warranty):

-Allura costs slightly more to install because it is heavier and thicker.
+Allura siding can sometimes cost slightly more to install because it is heavier and thicker.
 Fiber cement installation cost has become more competitive in recent years as more siding contractors become familiar with fiber cement and start offering installation.

 All fiber cement manufacturers recommend installation by a licensed siding contractor using a crew that is experienced in installing their products.

 Did you know?
 If installing house wrap is part of your home siding project, the installed cost of house wrap will be $0.50 per square foot based on the installation factors discussed above. — This cost is normally included as part of total cost in all professional and warrantied high-end installations

 4 Typical Homes — Total Pricing Examples